OctopusDeploy/blog/blog/2021-03/introducing-samples/index.md

 - BitBucket Pipelines

 ## Conclusion

-Octopus Deploy does its very best to give its customers to tools they need to be successul.
+Octopus Deploy does its very best to give its customers to tools they need to be successful.
 Whether your learning style is reading, visual, or by example, Octopus has you covered.